AdalbertoCq/Histomorphological-Phenotype-Learning/README.md

 numba==0.51.2
 ```

-#### If you are having any issue running this scripts, please leave a message on the Issues Github tab.
+#### If you are having any issue running these scripts, please leave a message on the Issues Github tab.